Freedom & Democracy

 Lindsay Lloyd North Korea Freedom Scholarship

-Established in 2017, the Lindsay Lloyd North Korea Freedom Scholarship is designed to help North Korean escapees and their children pursue higher education and build productive, prosperous lives as new Americans.
+Established in 2017, the Lindsay Lloyd North Korea Freedom Scholarship is designed to help North Korean escapees and their children pursue higher education and build productive, prosperous lives.
 The scholarships are granted to students for vocational school, community college, university, and graduate-level studies.
-To date, a total of $169,500 has been awarded in the form of 48 scholarships.
+To date, nearly $300,000 has been awarded in the form of 75 scholarships.

 Administered by Communities Foundation of Texas, these scholarships will support escapees in pursuing a range of educational opportunities, helping them to succeed and to build new lives in freedom.